An upper bound for the number of chess diagrams without promotion: Methods

-In order to compute the classes of pawn structures of a given quadruplet, we describe the effect of a capture on a class.
+In order to compute the classes of pawn arrangements of a given quadruplet, we describe the effect of a capture on a class.
 Without loss of generality, suppose that the captured man is white.
 There are four kinds of capture.
-Here are the consequences of each one: \begin{itemize} \item when a black piece takes a white piece, the class of pawn structure is unchanged. \item when a black pawn takes a white piece: remove $-1$ in the array and insert a $-1$ in an adjacent column (provided this column does not contain 6 elements). \item when a black piece takes a white pawn: remove $+1$ in the array. \item when a black pawn takes a white pawn: for a couple $(-1,+1)$ in adjacent colums, remove $-1$ from its column and replace $+1$ with $-1$. \end{itemize}
+Here are the consequences of each one: \begin{itemize} \item when a black piece takes a white piece, the class of pawn arrangements is unchanged. \item when a black pawn takes a white piece: remove $b$ in the appropriate column of the array and insert $b$ in the appropriate adjacent column. \item when a black piece takes a white pawn: remove $w$ in the appropriate column of the array. \item when a black pawn takes a white pawn: for the appropriate couple $(b,w)$ in adjacent columns, remove $b$ from its column and replace $w$ with $b$. \end{itemize}

-For instance, take a diagram with 32 men.
-Its class of pawn structure is given in Table \ref{t1}.
+For instance, take a legal diagram with 32 men.
+Its class of pawn arrangements is given in Table \ref{t1}.
 Observe the possible classes resulting from the capture of a white pawn.
-We obtain 8 classes if the pawn is captured by a black piece (one for each possibility of removing +1 in the array) and 14 classes if the pawn is captured by a black pawn (one for each couple $(-1,+1)$ in adjacent columns of the array).
+We obtain 8 classes if the pawn is captured by a black piece (one for each possibility of removing $w$ in the array) and 14 classes if the pawn is captured by a black pawn (one for each couple $(b,w)$ in adjacent columns of the array).
 Now observe what happens with the same initial diagram when a white piece is captured.
 One class is generated when the capture is made by a black piece.
-If a black pawn captures a white piece, there are 14 possibilities for choosing adjacent columns and for each one, 3 different places where inserting $-1$, generating $14\times 2$ different classes after removing duplicates.
+If a black pawn captures a white piece, there are 14 possibilities for choosing adjacent columns and for each one, 3 different places where inserting $b$, generating $14\times 2$ different classes after removing duplicates.